 - Your area is prone to hurricanes and other similar storms.

 The NFIP allows for up to $500,000 in commercial flood insurance coverage for both building and personal property.
 According to Fit Small Business, small businesses in flood zones can expect to pay a minimum of $5,000 per year on flood insurance for a basic level of protection.

 Reach out to the professionals at John M. Glover for more information on the average cost of flood insurance.
 Since our founding in 1916, we have been dedicated to serving the insurance needs of clients located throughout Connecticut, New York, New Jersey, Massachusetts, and Hawaii.
 As an independent agency, we work closely with several highly reputable insurance firms.

 If your business is located near a natural water source or in any other area that frequently experiences high flooding, you will benefit significantly from acquiring a commercial flood insurance policy.
 Our policies include both building and contents coverage, which means you can acquire protection for your structure’s walls and foundation, as well as for any furniture, equipment, appliances and fixtures your company owns.

-Call JMG Insurance Agency today at (844) 304-7332 or contact us online to learn more about our policies or to receive a quote.
+Call JMG Insurance Corp today at (844) 304-7332 or contact us online to learn more about our policies or to receive a quote.